November 22, 2017

-As consumers won’t be forgiving, it’s essential that your Christmas strategy is executed exactly as planned.
-But execution & compliance issues in-store will affect the performance of your marketing & promotional campaigns and consequently your sales.
+As consumers aren't known for their patience at this time of year, it’s essential that your Christmas strategy is executed exactly as planned.
+Any execution or compliance issues in-store will undoubtedly affect the performance of your marketing and promotional campaigns, and consequently your sales.

-What exactly are those issues and how you can fix them?
-Keep reading to find out!
+So what exactly are those issues, and how can you fix them?

-A common problem that our clients are often challenged with is that the store teams haven’t what they need.
-Stores cannot do what they are asked to because the displays they are supposed to implement are not delivered on time or are faulty.
+A common problem that retailers are often challenged with is that store teams aren't provided with everything they need.
+Stores cannot do what they are asked to because the displays they are supposed to implement are either faulty, aren't delivered on time, or have parts missing.

-They put in place a checklist for the stores to complete a week or two before the beginning of the Christmas campaign.
-This allows them to validate if they have received the items/materials they need, or not.
+Put a checklist in place for stores to complete a week or two before the beginning of the Christmas campaign.
+This allows them to confirm whether or not they have received the items/materials they need.

-If they haven’t been delivered or were damaged, they simply report within the checklist and take pictures of faulty marketing materials for the supplier when necessary.
-This is received in real time by the regional manager, retail teams at the HQ and sometimes even directly by the supplier so it can be fixed as fast as possible.
+If they haven’t been delivered or were damaged upon arrival, stores then simply report the issue within the checklist and take pictures of faulty marketing materials for the supplier when necessary.
+This is received in real time by the relevant department so it can be fixed as quickly as possible.

-This enables our clients to ensure all stores have received the marketing materials for the Christmas season and will significantly improve execution.
+This enables HQ to ensure all stores have received the marketing materials for the Christmas season, which will significantly improve execution.

-The second issue our clients often point out is that sometimes store teams haven’t implemented the POS materials because they are not appropriate for their store layout.
+The second issue that often arises is that sometimes store teams haven’t implemented the POS materials because they are not appropriate for their store layout.

-Indeed, most retailers have a diverse store network, with different types and sizes of stores.
+Most retailers have a diverse store network, with different types and sizes of stores.
 Some have been opened more recently than others and they are often not all equipped in the same way.
 However, the major issue is that most retailers do not have a clear idea of what each store has.
-Therefore, when stores receive the guidelines and collateral they realise they can’t implement them where they are supposed to because of a lack of space or because it doesn’t work with the layout of their store.
+Therefore, when stores receive the guidelines and collateral they realize they can’t implement them where they are supposed to because of a lack of space, or because it doesn’t work with the layout of their store.

-To solve this issue, retailers should have a clear and up-to-date database of their stores (size, characteristics, equipment, etc).
-This way, retail and VM teams can make sure they send the right collateral to each store so they can actually be implemented.
-It also allows them to reduce costs, as paying for POS materials that are not used is a huge expense.
+To solve this issue, retailers should have a clear and up-to-date database of their stores (size, characteristics, equipment, etc.) This way, retail and VM teams can make sure they send the right collateral to each store so they can actually be implemented.
+It also allows them to reduce costs, as paying for unusable POS materials is a huge expense.

 This unstructured stream of communication between stores and HQ is often the reason why guidelines or promotions are not implemented on time in-store.

-As YOOBIC is a mobile application, HQ can share information and updates through the app and they can be sure store teams will receive them immediately in their pocket.
+With a mobile solution, on the other hand, HQ can share information and updates through an app, ensuring that store teams will receive them immediately in their pocket.

-Secondly, through YOOBIC, store teams can easily see the list of tasks they have to complete with a clear deadline and instructions.
-Once the tasks are finished, they can take pictures to confirm it has been done so the HQ teams are notified in real time and they can track completion of tasks.
-As it makes it easier and faster for store teams to implement in-store guidelines, it is done on time.
+Store teams can also easily see the list of tasks they have to complete, with clear deadlines and instructions.
+Once the tasks are finished, they can take pictures to confirm it has been done, notifying HQ teams in real time.